 - Papaya Guesthouse is just $68 for a one-bedroom villa.

 - Beau Vallon Residence is under $100 each night, but book early because they fill up fast!

 - Loversnest Self Catering is another great inexpensive option in Seychelles.

 Eating on a Budget in Seychelles

 Restaurants can easily make Seychelles an expensive getaway.
-But luckily almost all budget rooms have self-catered kitchens.
-If you want to stick to a strict budget you will likely have to cook your own food.
+But luckily, almost all budget rooms have self-catered kitchens.
+You will likely have to cook your own food if you want to stick to a strict budget.

 Supermarkets and the Victoria market are not very cheap, so be selective about what you buy.
-If you like fish, you can buy fresh fish starting from 5 rupees per fish.
+If you like to eat fish, you can buy them fresh starting from five rupees per fish.
 Eggs, canned food, bread, and cheese are very affordable.
 Meats, snacks, and produce can get expensive.

-You also can get inexpensive street food including curries, fish, or hamburgers.
+You also can get inexpensive street food, including curries, fish, and hamburgers.

 Mahe Public Bus System

-You can also take a bus from the airport (2 minutes walking) and save on the $45 taxi.
+You can also take a bus from the airport (a two-minute walk) and save on the $45 taxi.
 Check out Seychelles Public Transport for the bus schedule and routes.